 As well as charging clients VAT you can also claim back the VAT from purchases your company makes – you only pay the difference between the VAT you charge to your clients and the VAT you pay via purchases.

 Corporation Tax is payable annually and based on the profit that your company makes.
 Your profit is your company’s income minus its expenditure (including salaries paid to employees but excluding dividends paid).
-The current Corporation Tax rate for small companies is 19%, and is payable on your profit each year.
+The current Corporation Tax rate for small companies is 19% and this increases once profits exceed £50,000, and is payable on your profit each year.
 The Corporation Tax needs to be taken into account to determine what profits remain available to pay to the shareholders.
 This remaining amount can be issued to the shareholders as Dividends during the year or at the end of the year.
 If your company has made £20,000 profit, up to £16,200 can be withdrawn as dividend payments.
+You can find more information on Corporation Tax changes from 1st April 2023 here.

 Making tax-efficient withdrawals from a business